-Geoffrey Brown is an American human-centered interaction designer currently based in Oakland, California.
+Geoffrey Brown is an American human-centered interaction designer based in Richmond, California.

-Geoffrey’s time at HTC involved frequent trips to Taipei as well.
+Geoffrey’s time at HTC involved frequent trips to Taipei.
 Geoffrey learned first-hand about working with non-US based executive leadership and engineering teams, and how to approach both successfully.

-Geoffrey prescribes to the notion of “you gotta go to know.”
+Geoffrey prescribes to the notion of “you have to go to know.”
 He is currently interested in exploring projects that involve high levels of small team cross-functional collaboration that are predicated on design research.
-Interests also include design for emerging markets, extreme users, and work that directly impacts the intended audience.
+Interests also include design for and in emerging markets and understanding ‘extreme users.’